chainguard-dev/edu/content/software-security/what-are-containers/index.md

 toc: true
 ---

-For decades, developers have sought out ways to maximize the utilization of their hardware.
-Dating back to the 1960s, virtual machines (VMs) were an early answer to this challenge, allowing a single computer to host multiple, isolated operating systems.
+Maximizing the performance of computer hardware has been a critical undertaking for software engineers for decades.
+First developed in the 1960s, virtual machines (VMs) were an early answer to this challenge, allowing a single computer to host multiple, isolated operating systems.
 VMs enable different guest users or processes to share physical infrastructure while keeping their concurrent operations separated.
 However, as VMs are both slow to initialize and resource-intensive, a modern solution arrived in the early 2000s: containers.

 *Containers* share a common *kernel* with each other, whereas multiple VMs each require their own virtual kernel.
 The kernel resides at the core of an operating system and facilitates activities between hardware and software.
 By sharing a kernel, containers run concurrently using the same infrastructure, providing the isolation benefits of VMs without added resource taxation.
 Containers have become increasingly popular for their relative ease of use, reproducibility, and portability in deploying applications across systems for a low resource cost.